srishti-99/final_project/README.md

 ## File structure and description:

 scripts/assignment.py: this contains the code that visualizes rrt running.
+Source code:

-scripts/controller.py: this is based on lab4 -- I've edited it to a large degree to subscribe to the path_points topic, take in the required points, and then try to navigate to them using some feedback control.
-THINGS TO DO: sync this with gazebo, FIND A WAY TO KEEP GETTING THE ROBOTS TRUE POSITION IN THE LOOP.
-Also: i've created an "error_epsilon" variable which we need to tune so that the controller makes the robot go to each point in the path within some error range.
+scripts/controller.py: this runs a controller based off of lab4's unicycle controller.

 scripts/tree.py: this creates the tree class which we're using to run the rrt.